 |It is not an independent unit but is run by the administrators appointed by the President of India

-Delhi and Puducherry are the only two UTs that have a legislature and are governed by a governor, CM and council of ministers.
+Delhi and Puducherry are the only two UTs that have a legislature and are governed by a Lieutenant Governor (LG), CM, and council of ministers.

 |Centre’s relationship||Federal in character||Unitary in character|